-Every student in ACES is assigned an academic advisor when they enroll in the college.
+Every student in ACES is assigned an academic advisor in their major when they enroll in the college.
 This person is your best resource for information about academics and campus resources.
 If you don’t know who to ask, start with your advisor.
-They are great sources of advice about many things, and the thing is - they WANT to help you.
+The College of ACES also has Assistant Deans and staff that are great resources for you as well.
+The college level staff and department advisors often work together to help students navigate policies, procedures, and degree requirements.
+Bottom line, there are many great sources of advice about many things, and the thing is - we WANT to help you!

 Each department has one or more Advising Coordinators, who can answer questions for you, if you can't get in touch with your advisor.

 You should meet with your advisor at least once per semester to check in on how you are doing and to plan courses for the next semester.
 Ideally, you should be staying in touch with them throughout the semester.